-4.2.11 Proxying
+3.2.11 Proxying

 You can use the typedActorOf that takes a TypedProps and an ActorRef to proxy the given ActorRef as a TypedActor.
-This is usable if you want to communicate remotely with TypedActors on other machines, just look them up with actorFor and pass the ActorRef to typedActorOf.
+This is usable if you want to communicate remotely with TypedActors on other machines, just pass the ActorRef to typedActorOf.

-4.2.12 Lookup & Remoting
+3.2.12 Lookup & Remoting

-Since TypedActors are backed by Akka Actors, you can use actorFor together with typedActorOf to proxy ActorRefs potentially residing on remote nodes.
+Since TypedActors are backed by Akka Actors, you can use typedActorOf to proxy ActorRefs potentially residing on remote nodes.

 '''

 Squarer typedActor =

 TypedActor.get(system).

 typedActorOf(

 new TypedProps<Squarer>(Squarer.class),

-system.actorFor("akka://SomeSystem@somehost:2552/user/some/foobar")
+actorRefToRemoteActor

 );

 //Use "typedActor" as a FooBar

 '''